zwcloud/ImGui-Doc/articles/Design/RenderTree-Manipulation.md

 Let's take `BuildInPrimitiveRenderer` on Windows for example, this is an OpenGL based renderer.
 Graphic data is represented as mesh.

 Just come across an article about GPU-accelerated rendering of Chrome: [Accelerated Rendering in Chrome - The Layer Model](https://www.html5rocks.com/en/tutorials/speed/layers/) by Tom Wiltzius.
 It's better to do some research on how other existing GPU-accelerated renderer functions.
 A perfect option is webkit.
-(I have got some kownledge on how it does GPU-based rendering but that's not enough.)
+(I have got some knowledge on how it does GPU-based rendering but that's not enough.)

 But for now let's just stick to a simplest solution below.